What does GDPR stand for?

 Where does GDPR apply?

-GDPR applies to any organisation who are dealing in the personal data of EU citizens as well as the organisations which offer goods and services in the EU from outside the EU.
-That at last implies that pretty much every corporate organisation in the world should be prepared when GDPR happen, and should begin chipping away at their GDPR compliance system.
+In addition, GDPR applies to any organisation who are dealing in the personal data of EU citizens as well as the organisations which offer goods and services in the EU from outside the EU.
+Henceforth, pretty much every corporate organisation in the world should be ready when GDPR happen, and should begin chipping away at their GDPR compliance system.